DeepLabCut/DeepLabCut/docs/installation.md

 - Software:
-     - Operating System: Linux (Ubuntu 16.04 LTS) or Windows 10.
-However, the authors strongly recommend Ubuntu!
+     - Operating System: Linux (Ubuntu 16.04 LTS), MacOS* (Mojave), or Windows 10.
+However, the authors strongly recommend Ubuntu! *MacOS does not support NVIDIA GPUs (easily), so we only suggest this option for CPU use or a case where the user wants to label data, refine data, etc and then push the project to a cloud reseoure for GPU computing steps.
      - Anaconda/Python3: Anaconda: a free and open source distribution of the Python programming language (download from: \https://www.anaconda.com/).
 DeepLabCut is written in Python 3 (https://www.python.org/) and not compatible with Python 2.
      - pip install deeplabcut (see below!)
      - TensorFlow (see below!)
-       - You will need [TensorFlow](https://www.tensorflow.org/) (we used version 1.0 in the paper, later versions also work with the provided code (we tested **TensorFlow versions 1.0 to 1.4, 1.8, and  1.10**) for Python 3 with GPU support.
+       - You will need [TensorFlow](https://www.tensorflow.org/) (we used version 1.0 in the paper, later versions also work with the provided code (we tested **TensorFlow versions 1.0 to 1.4, 1.8 to 1.12**) for Python 3 with GPU support.
         - To note, is it possible to run DeepLabCut on your CPU, but it will be VERY slow (see: [Mathis & Warren](https://www.biorxiv.org/content/early/2018/10/30/457242)).
 However, this is the preferred path if you want to test DeepLabCut on your data before purchasing a GPU, with the added benefit of a straightforward installation!
      - Docker: We highly recommend using the supplied [Docker container](https://github.com/MMathisLab/Docker4DeepLabCut2.0).
      NOTE: [this container does not work on windows hosts!](https://github.com/NVIDIA/nvidia-docker/issues/43)